Topics:

 In addition to these challenges, ASCs must also consider the following factors:

-• Pre-authorization requirements: Many ASC procedures require pre-authorization from payers before being performed.
+Pre-authorization requirements: Many ASC procedures require payer pre-authorization before being performed.
 Obtaining pre-authorization can be a complex and time-consuming process, and failure to do so can result in denied claims.

 What is the difference between billing and coding?

 Both medical billing and coding involve many aspects.
-It all starts with the registration of the patient, then with the secure claim reimbursement, and finally, the payment to the provider.
+It all starts with the patient’s registration, then with the secure claim reimbursement, and finally, with the payment to the provider.
 Coders and billers collaborate.
 Overall, the collaboration includes the patients, insurance companies, and staff.
 Often, the two terms are interchanged.
-How are they different then?
+How are they different, then?

-• Billing and coding professionals or billing and coding specialists can be one person at smaller facilities taking care of billing and coding processes.
+- Billing and coding professionals or specialists can be one person at smaller facilities who manages billing and coding processes.

 The Future of ASC Billing and Coding